Jakerobbins/CMPT-276/README.md

 3) Cursor changes on mouseover

 Error Checking:
-4)Empty fields do not influence calculations, even in cases of an empty numerator but valid denominator or vice versa.
+4)Empty fields do not influence calculations, even in cases of an empty denominator but valid numerator.
 5)negative numbers produce "Invalid Input" error.
 6)inputting characters that are not numbers results in "Invalid Input error"